Economic history of Japan: 1989 economic bubble

 With Japan's economy driven by its high rates of reinvestment, this crash hit particularly hard.
 Investments were increasingly directed out of the country, and Japanese manufacturing firms lost some degree of their technological edge.
 As Japanese products became less competitive overseas, some people argue that the low consumption rate began to bear on the economy, causing a deflationary spiral.

 The easily obtainable credit that had helped create and engorge the real-estate bubble continued to be a problem for several years to come, and as late as 1997, banks were still making loans that had a low guarantee of being repaid.
 Loan officers and investment staff had a hard time finding anything to invest in that would return a profit.
 Meanwhile, the extremely low interest rate offered for deposits, such as 0.1%, meant that ordinary Japanese savers were just as inclined to put their money under their beds as they were to put it in savings accounts.
 Correcting the credit problem became even more difficult as the government began to subsidize failing banks and businesses, creating many so-called "zombie businesses".
 Eventually a carry trade developed in which money was borrowed from Japan, invested for returns elsewhere and then the Japanese were paid back, with a nice profit for the trader.

 The time after the bubble's collapse (崩壊, hōkai), which occurred gradually rather than catastrophically, is known as the "lost decade" (失われた10年, ushinawareta jūnen) in Japan.
 The Nikkei 225 stock index eventually bottomed out at 7603.76 in April 2003, moved upward to a new peak of 18,138 in June 2007, before resuming a downward trend.
 The downward movement in the Nikkei is likely due to global as well as national economic problems.

-Deflation from the 1990s to present
+Deflation from the 1990s

 Deflation in Japan started in the early 1990s.
 On 19 March 2001, the Bank of Japan and the Japanese government tried to eliminate deflation in the economy by reducing interest rates (part of their 'quantitative easing' policy).
 Despite having interest rates near zero for a long period, this strategy did not succeed.
 Once the near-zero interest rates failed to stop deflation, some economists, such as Paul Krugman, and some Japanese politicians spoke of deliberately causing (or at least creating the fear of) inflation.
-In July 2006, the zero-rate policy was ended.
-In 2008, the Japanese Central Bank still had the lowest interest rates in the developed world and deflation continued.

 Systemic reasons for deflation in Japan can be said to include: